lassejlv/filemanager.lol/README.md

 - Easy to use
 - Writeen with love in mind ❤️

+*things i may wanna add later on*
+- Drag and drop files
+- Copy and paste files
+- Build in terminal (idk why but it could be cool haha)
+- A CLI?

 ## Installation

 Download the latest version at the [releases page](https://github.com/lassejlv/filemanager.lol)